 If you are going to bring a DSLR, it is recommended that you use a camera bag.
 Or hike with it in your hand.
 This way, you have easy access when the perfect shot appears.
 Putting the camera in your daypack is a sure way to have few photos.
 It’s unlikely you will want to take it off your back with any frequency.
 Also be mindful of what you are going to do to protect your camera if it begins to rain.

-The number many lens and extra batteries you bring is correlated to your ambition.
+The number of lens and extra batteries you bring is correlated to your ambition.
 If you are going to bring a single lens, a standard zoom lens with a wide range of adjustable focal lengths, say 18-300mm, is a good choice.

 We suggest bringing at least one camera battery for every two days on the mountain.
 So for an eight day trek, bring four batteries.
 Assuming you only take still shots, not video, you will probably only use two or three batteries for the first six days.
 If you are going to shoot video, then you would probably want one battery per day on the mountain, plus extras.
 Bring a fresh battery for the summit.
 (TIP: Carry your camera battery in the inside jacket pocket so it stays warm and energized during the climb.
 Put it in your camera as the sun rises and snap away.)